Table of Contents

 - Assistive devices

-If you require ongoing care or need future treatment, your California motorcycle accident attorney may claim the following merits of your claim:
+If you require ongoing care or need future treatment, your California motorcycle accident attorney may take into consideration the following damages as part of your claim:

-A well-supported motorcycle accident claim is vital to winning your case and receiving compensation for your damages.
+A well-supported motorcycle accident claim is vital in pursuing compensation for your injuries and losses.
 Typical elements of evidence include:

 - Police reports